-Education service to the local residents - Costs of system deployment, operation, and maintenance - Financial support: who will operate and maintain the system. information to improve the shrimp harvest as well as ICT and aquaculture knowledge of the farmers Costs of system deployment, operation, and maintenance Financial support: who will operate and maintain the system. central government, grants, or other countries. provide e-Education service to the local residents Costs of system deployment, operation, and maintenance Economic strength of local governments in the region Financial support of the central government or other countries Economic readiness of local municipalities and medical institutions (whether the system deployment, operation, and maintenance costs can be covered by municipalities if fees collected from the local residents are insufficient; whether municipalities are capable of the continuous management of the system).
-Availability of central government or foreign financial aids (whether financial support could be obtained from the central government or other governments if both service fees and municipalities cannot cover the costs). d) Cost estimation Survey electricity in the env Survey existing communica quality of electricity) wired or wireless broadband l access) Survey and compare the damage of fish kill and the investment for system implementation, operation, and maintenance. • Survey conditions and estimate the cost of introduction, operation, and maintenance of e-Education systems.
-Required type of systems and services to be introduced, and necessary facilities such as servers and buildings for them; communication network equipment, terminal devices, education materials, and so on.
-Survey conditions and estimate the cost of introduction, operation, and maintenance of e- Environment system Presence (or supply potential) of the power supply and power quality Necessary ICT system (center building, communication equipment / terminal equipment) Coverage area and construction difficulty Survey relevant conditions including the following items to estimate costs associated with e- Healthcare system implementation, operation, and maintenance. - General description of required system (service details), facilities (center building, telecom facilities, terminal equipment, instruction materials, etc.) Survey condit follow estima with e- Disast system operat mainte - Wan that eme and pers area - Cov
+Education service to the local residents - Costs of system deployment, operation, and maintenance - Financial support: who will operate and maintain the system. information to improve the shrimp harvest as well as ICT and aquaculture knowledge of the farmers - Costs of system deployment, operation, and maintenance - Financial support: who will operate and maintain the system. central government, grants, or other countries. provide e-Education service to the local residents - Costs of system deployment, operation, and maintenance - Economic strength of local governments in the region - Financial support of the central government or other countries Economic readiness of local municipalities and medical institutions (whether the system deployment, operation, and maintenance costs can be covered by municipalities if fees collected from the local residents are insufficient; whether municipalities are capable of the continuous management of the system).
+Availability of central government or foreign financial aids (whether financial support could be obtained from the central government or other governments if both service fees and municipalities cannot cover the costs). d) Cost estimation Survey electricity in the env vironment (existence or po ossibility of a power supply, quality of electricity) N/A Survey existing communication ation network environment (existence and reliability of wired or wireless broadband d access) N/A damage of fish kill and the investment for system Survey and compare the damage of shrimp kill and the investment for system implementation, operation, and maintenance.
+Survey conditions and estimate the cost of introduction, operation, and maintenance of e-Education systems. - Required type of systems and services to be introduced, and necessary facilities such as servers and buildings for them; communication network equipment, terminal devices, education materials, and so on.
+Survey conditions and estimate the cost of introduction, operation, and maintenance of e-Environment system - Presence (or supply potential) of the power supply and power quality - Necessary ICT system (center building, communication equipment / terminal equipment) - Coverage area and construction difficulty Survey relevant conditions including the following items to estimate costs associated with e- Healthcare system implementation, operation, and maintenance. - General description of required system (service details), facilities (center building, telecom facilities, terminal equipment, instruction materials, etc.) Survey relevant conditions including the following items to estimate costs associated with e-Disaster risk management system implementation, operation, and maintenance - War room specification that delivers the emergency information and also collects the personal and disaster area information. - Coverage of area size, N/A

-1

-N/A

-N/A

-Survey relevant conditions including the N/A

-following items to estimate costs associated

-with e-

-Disaster risk management system implementation,

-operation, and maintenance

-- War room specification

-that delivers the emergency information

-and also collects the

-personal and disaster area information.

-- Coverage of area size,